 ( Oct '15 - Jan '16 )

-OK, so here is my very first ever blog.
-I'd been thinking about trying a blog for some time, but I'm not at all tech savvy and trying anything new is quite scary for me.
+I'd been thinking about starting a blog for some time, but I'm not at all tech savvy and trying anything new is quite scary for me.
 I'm sure many of you reading this will know how it is.
 However, the world is changing so fast and I'm trying so hard to keep up.

 So why am I creating this blog?

-I have been looking at all the lovely Sasha blogs since acquiring my own doll.
+I've been looking at all the lovely Sasha blogs since acquiring my own doll last January.
 I've sighed over the beautiful dolls; some that are still original and some that have been completely changed.
 Those that have been re-rooted, re-painted, re-strung and all the beautiful new clothes that their owners have lovingly created for them.
 How the dolls have been 'brought to life' with photo scenarios and stories!
-I have commented on many of these blogs and I have decided that I'd like to share my own 'Sasha Story'.
+I've commented on many of these blogs and I've decided that I'd like to try and share my own 'Sasha Story'.

-About 14 months ago ( Jan '16 ) I finally got a Sasha doll; or rather, a Prince Gregor.
-Like so many before me I had first wanted a Sasha doll when I was a girl.
+14 months ago ( Jan '16 ) I finally got my own Sasha doll; or rather, a Prince Gregor.
+Like so many before me I'd first wanted a Sasha doll when I was a girl.
 However, I grew up, got a job, got married, had children, the children left home, the grandchildren came along and any thoughts of a Sasha doll had been put on the back burner a long time ago.

-Then one afternoon ( Oct '15 ) whilst idly browsing through ebay my search brought up a Sasha doll and my interest was piqued.
-I looked more closely and I couldn't believe how expensive they were!
-I told my husband how much I would like one and he said if I could get one cheap enough, OK.
+Then one afternoon ( Oct '15 ) I was browsing through ebay and my search brought up a Sasha doll and my interest was piqued.
+I looked more closely and I just couldn't believe how expensive they were!
+I told my husband how much I'd like one and he said if I could get one cheap enough, OK.
 Well, over the course of about 3 months, I put on bid after bid on various dolls and was always outbid.
-I realised I would never be able to own one.
+I realised I'd never be able to own one.
 Then one day a Prince Gregor, in his beautiful blue velvet outfit, was offered quite cheaply.
-I waited and waited and no one was bidding on him.
-At the last minute I bid the asking price and got him!
+I waited and waited and no one was bidding on him ( I thought there might be something wrong with him ) but at the last minute I bid the asking price and got him!

 It was about a week before he finally arrived.
 I was actually trembling with excitement and anticipation as I opened the parcel!
-When I finally held him he was more than I had been expecting.
-I hadn't expected him to be so beautiful or so heavy! ( the dolls I had as a girl had been thin plastic and very lightweight ) I held him for a while then settled him on the side table and admired him.
-Later I took some pictures and shared them with my family.
-I had expected them to say 'WOW!'
-'Cool' 'Beautiful', but actually it was more 'Why have you bought a doll at your age?!'
-My husband said ' Now you've got one, what are you going to do with it?'
-I hadn't planned to do anything with him.
+When I finally held him he was more than I'd been expecting.
+I hadn't expected him to be so beautiful or so perfect!
+I held him for a while then settled him on the side table and just admired him.

-So, over the past year I have been sharing my passion with other Sasha owners on their blogs.
+So, over the past year I've been sharing the love with other Sasha owners on their blogs.
 I have seen how their owners have lovingly transformed their dolls into works of art and given them life and love 💗

 ( Jan '16 - July '16 )

 So, Prince Gregor stood on the side table for quite some while.
-I'd pick him up and admire him from time to time.
-Then one time, as I was holding him, his hat and hair fell off!
+I'd pick him up and just admire him from time to time.
+Then one time, as I was brushing some dust off him, his hat and hair fell off!
 He was wearing a wig!
 Now I hadn't even realised this; I'd just assumed his hair was rooted like any other doll's.
-I began to wonder then if Gregor had had a 'life'.
+I began to wonder then if this Gregor had had a 'life'.
 If his wig had been removed had he worn other wigs? had his suit been removed? had he worn other clothes?
 Had he played a part in his previous owner(s) 'Sasha stories'?
-In his 30 years ( he has 1985 stamped on the back of his head ) surely then he must have.
+In his 30 years ( he has 1985 stamped on the back of his head ) surely he must have.

 The first sweater and hat I knitted for Gregor in July '16